-Within the school, there is a two-tier structure for sports awards.
-The highest level is the award of a School Sporting Blue.
-This is awarded to outstanding sportsmen within the school who have gained high representation (subject to school rules based on the award of a Sporting Blue).
+A School Sporting Blue is awarded to outstanding sportsmen within the school who have gained high representation (subject to school rules based on the award of a Sporting Blue).

-A Zone Blue award may be awarded to sportsmen who show outstanding expertise in their particular field.
+A Zone Blue award may be awarded to sportsmen who demonstrate outstanding expertise in their chosen sports.
 The Sports Coordinator will put forward their names to the North West Metropolitan HSSA Blues Committee for their consideration.